The BEST slow cooker spicy Chili Recipe (EASY)

 How to make your chili spicy

-It’s a solid base chili seasoning, and we’re going to crank up the heat by adding chili peppers to the chili.
-I love the flavor of serrano, jalapeno is a good starter, and sometimes I’ll add a fresh cayenne or habanero in as well.
+It’s a solid base chili seasoning, and we’re going to crank up the heat by adding chili peppers.
+I love the flavor of serrano.
+Jalapeno is a good starter, and sometimes, I’ll add a fresh cayenne or habanero as well.

-It’s all up to you on what you prefer and what your friend and family can tolerate on the Scoville unit scale.
+It’s all up to you on what you prefer and what your friends and family can tolerate on the Scoville unit scale.

 And just a warning.